Over-the-Air Reception Devices Rule

 The rule applies to viewers who place video antennas on property that they own and that is within their exclusive use or control, including condominium owners and cooperative owners who have an area where they have exclusive use, such as a balcony or patio.

-The rule allows local governments, community associations and landlords to enforce restrictions only for safety or historic preservation.
+The Over-the-Air Reception Devices Rule allows local governments, community associations and landlords to enforce restrictions only for safety or historic preservation.
 In addition, under some circumstances, the availability of a central or common antenna can be used by a community association or landlord to restrict the installation of individual antennas.

 On Nov.
-20, 1998, the FCC amended the rule so that it will also apply to rental property where the renter has exclusive use, such as a balcony or patio.
+20, 1998, the FCC amended the Over-the-Air Reception Devices Rule so that it will also apply to rental property where the renter has exclusive use, such as a balcony or patio.

 The following Q&A is provided by the FCC: